 Press Enter or a cursor-routing key.

-Adjusting the Sleep Mode
+Adjusting the Sleep Mode and auto power off

 To preserve the battery, Mantis goes into Sleep mode after 5 minutes of inactivity.
 You can adjust the length of time in the settings.
 You can also manually put your device into Sleep mode by a short press of the Power button.

+If the device is in the sleep status, to wake up the device, short press the Power button.

+Adjusting the auto power off

+Auto power off will automatically power off your device after a designated period of inactivity.
+By default, your device will shutdown automatically after 3 hours of inactivity to preserve the battery life of your Mantis.
+You can modify this setting in the user settings, under the “Auto power off subsection”.
+Here, you will have the opportunity to set the auto power off after 1 hour, 2 hours, 3 hours (by default), 4 hours or never if you don’t want your device to auto power off.

+When the auto power off time is reached, a message asking if you want to shutdown will be displayed.
+If you don’t react during the next minute, the device will automatically shut down.
+If your device has been shutdown automatically, press and hold the Power button during 2 seconds to restart your device.

 About the About Menu

 The About menu provides various information about your device, such as version numbers, model number, serial number, licenses, and copyright.